turbot/guardrails-docs/docs/getting-started/getting-started-aws/enable-policy-pack/index.md

 ---

-# Enable Your First Guardrails Policy Pack
+# Enable Your First Policy Pack

 Now that we can track resource configuration drift, we can create policies to alert when those configurations do not meet our desired state.